Colombia Nature & Culture Expedition

 DAY 3 - RINCON del MAR

-After breakfast, we will board our private bus and head to the coastal town of Rincon del Mar (3 hour ride.)
-On the way, we will stop in Palenque, a unique town with an incredible history, founded by runaway slaves in the early 1700’s.
+Today we leave the city behind to visit Rincon del Mar, a small town on the Caribbean coast.
+On our way there (a 3 hour ride), we will stop in Palenque, a unique town with an incredible history, founded by runaway slaves in the early 1700’s.
 The music and a formidable strategy of defense led to this officially becoming the first free town of Spanish America in 1713.
-Tradition, historical pride and Palenquero – a language unique to this place - are still alive here.
+Tradition, historical pride, and Palenquero – a language unique to this place - are still alive here.

 DAY 4 - RINCON del MAR

-The rest of the afternoon will be open for kayaking, snorkeling, hanging out on the beach, or souvenir shopping in town.
-Dinner will be at a local restaurant and afterwards, those interested can head out into town for a drink or dancing.
+The rest of the afternoon will be open for optional activities such as kayaking, snorkeling, hanging out on the beach, or souvenir shopping in town.
+Dinner will be at a local restaurant.
+In the evening, we will watch a traditional dance performance by a group of local students.
+Afterwards, those interested can head out into town for a drink or dancing.
+(B, L, D)

 DAY 5 - PUNTA FARO RESORT / MUCURA ISLAND

-We will head out in the afternoon for a third turtle research excursion, as well as some optional snorkeling.
-Relax on the beach at the resort until a buffet dinner and afterwards, we head out for a night swim in bioluminesence.
+We will head out in the afternoon for a another turtle research excursion and snorkeling in the coral reef.
+Afterwards, visit the turtles they are holding for release in a saltwater enclosure or relax on the beach at the resort until a buffet dinner and afterwards, head to bed early to rest up for early morning birding.
 Overnight at Punta Faro (2 nights).
+(B, L, D)